italia/daf-docs/dataportal/dataportal-private.rst

 What it is?
 ===========

-The Dataportal-private [put link]  is the webapp to access functionalities of DAF, like:
+The `Dataportal-private <https://dataportal-private.daf.teamdigitale.it>`_ is the webapp to access functionalities of DAF, like:

 * **Ingestion** Form to add dataset with metadata
 * **Business Intelligence** with Superset (AirBnB)